auth0/docs/articles/hooks/extensibility-points/send-phone-message.md

 # Send Phone Message

 At the Send Phone Message extensibility point, Hooks allow custom actions to be executed when a user is prompted for MFA.
-For example, you might call your SMS gateway provider to get better reliability or pricing, or you might call the user with the code.
+For example, you may use your preferred SMS gateway provider to get better pricing, or you may make a voice call to the user with the MFA code instead of sending an SMS.

 The Send Phone Message extensibility point is available for [MFA](/multifactor-authentication) requests.